kacperzuk/seconn/README.md

 0x12 0x34 0x56 0x78 0x9A 0xBC 0xDE 0xF0
 ```

+Other side replies with HelloRequest containing their public key.

 ECDH secret is established using public key from HelloRequest.
 It is then hashed with sha256.
-First 128b of hash are used as AES-128 encryption key (CBC), second 128b of hash are used as AES-128 CBC-MAC key.
+First 16B of hash are used as AES-128 encryption key (CBC), second 16B of hash are used as AES-128 CBC-MAC key.

-HelloRequest must be replied with HelloResponse (0x01).
-Before sending HelloResponse we must send our own HelloRequest.
-HelloResponse has payload containing:
+HelloResponse (0x01) has payload containing:

-1. a CBC-MAC signature of ciphertext that follows (128b; Encrypt-then-MAC; no padding ne2eded, as ciphertext will always be multiple of 128b)
+1. a CBC-MAC signature of ciphertext that follows (16B; Encrypt-then-MAC; no padding needed as ciphertext will always be multiple of 16B)
-2. encrypted public key of HelloResponse sender (ciphertext), See Message Encryption for details.
+2. encrypted public key of HelloResponse sender (that's the signed ciphertext), See Message Encryption for details.

 If HelloResponse is received and receiver is able to successfully verify MAC, decrypt message and obtained public key is equal to public key from HelloRequest, we consider the connection established and authenticated.